 During the trial (or even in preparing before the trial), draft a list of questions to be left with the jury at the conclusion of the trial.
-For suggested forms, see CIVJI- Appendix C-Sample Forms of Questions for the Jury.
+For suggested forms, see CIVJI-Appendix C-Sample Forms of Questions for the Jury.

 If counsel have concerns about the judge's charge to the jury, they should raise those concerns promptly.
+If they do not complain and suggest a solution when the instructions are given, it is unlikely they will later succeed in an appeal alleging faulty instructions.

-If they To do this consult CIVJI, Appendix B-Checklist of Instructions Usually Delivered in Civil Jury Trials.
+To do this consult CIVJI, Appendix B-Checklist of Instructions Usually Delivered in Civil Jury Trials.
 Prepare any amendments that may be necessary to suit the case you are trying.
 Present your list of CIVJI instructions and proposed amendments to the trial judge at the beginning of the trial.
-Do not assume that CIVJI is perfect or that a CIVJI-based jury instruction is appropriate (see Knauf v.
+Do not assume that CIVJI is perfect or that a CIVJI-based jury instruction is appropriate

+(see Knauf v.
 Chao, 2009 BCCA 605; McCliggot v.
 Elliott, 2022 BCCA 315).